 1. Understand your target audience

 The first step to growing your small business is to know who you’re selling to.
-From there , you can figure out how to gain and retain their interest and support.
+From there, you can figure out how to gain and retain your audience’s interest and support.

-You want to focus on getting long-term customers that will stick with your product or service year after year.
-Repeat customers spend 67% more than new ones and contribute to the highest percentage of your revenue.
+Focus on getting long-term customers that will stick with your product or service year after year.
+Repeat customers spend 67% more than new ones and contribute the highest percentage of your revenue.

-Let’s consider an example.
-Say you own and operate a doggy resort and daycare business called the Pampered Pooch Emporium and you have the only pet swimming pool in town.
+Sticking with our previous example, let’s say you own and operate a doggy resort and daycare business called the Pampered Pooch Emporium, and you have the only pet swimming pool in town.

-You know your target market consists of dog owners, but plenty of people own dogs and have never used a doggy resort service before, let alone one with a full swimming pool.
+You know your target market consists of dog owners, but plenty of people own dogs and have never used a doggy resort service — let alone one with a whole swimming pool.

-By creating profiles based on your current customers and the leads you’re hoping to reach, you’ll be able to figure out what matters most to them and adjust your marketing strategy.
+By creating profiles based on your current customers and the leads you’re hoping to reach, you’ll develop a strategy that adapts to market changes and figure out what matters most to your target customer.

-- Brenda, a 50-year-old lawyer with a demanding career.
+- Brenda is a 50-year-old lawyer with a demanding career.
 She’s often away on business throughout the week and needs a place for her two dogs to spend the day when she’s gone.
-She values your doggy resort for its convenient location and flexible packages that allow her dogs to spend up to a week or more in your care if needed.
+She values your doggy resort for its convenient location and flexible packages that let her dogs spend up to a week or more in your care if needed.

-- Tom, a 25-year-old first-time pet owner with a younger dog.
-He doesn’t have a ton of dog-training experience, so he values the extra obedience services offered by your resort that give his pup structure and an outlet for his dog’s energy during swim time in the pool.
+- Tom is a 25-year-old first-time pet owner with a younger dog.
+He has little dog-training experience, so he values the extra obedience services offered by your resort that give his pup structure.
+He also appreciates that you provide an outlet for his dog’s energy during swim time in the pool.

-- Jessica, a 30-year-old teacher with two kids and an older dog.
+- Jessica is a 30-year-old teacher with two kids and an older dog.
 Her dog has shown a few health problems, such as chronic arthritis.
-She values your business for the therapeutic swimming services it provides to her family’s beloved aging pet.
+She values your business for its therapeutic swimming services to her family’s beloved, aging pet.

-You want to create profiles that apply to your own business and account for the different products and services you have available.
-This exercise will help you understand how to grow a small business by pinpointing your target market.
+You want to create profiles that apply to your own business and account for your available products and services.
+This exercise helps you understand how to grow a small business by pinpointing your target market.

 2. Highlight the value of your offer